 1. Lower Costs

-From the time between signing a contract and delivering the requested goods or services, there are a variety of ways to save or lose money, such as penalties for payment errors or non-compliance, and chances for rebates or special terms.
+From the time between signing a contract and delivering the requested goods or services, there are a variety of ways to save or lose money, such as penalties for payment errors, breaches of contracts, or non-compliance, and chances for rebates or special terms.
 Automated contract management systems can help you take notice of these opportunities or pitfalls where they arise through better contract administration.

-By bringing automation into your contract lifecycle management, you can reduce the costs and time that you spend on contract administration, freeing up these resources to be used elsewhere.
-Contract management software also helps you to establish a standardized workflow within your organization, thereby eliminating potentially costly human errors.
+By bringing automation into your contract management workflow, you can reduce the costs and time that you spend on contract administration, freeing up these resources to be used elsewhere.
+CLM software also helps you to establish a standardized workflow within your organization, thereby eliminating potentially costly human errors.